GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 These are the most common reasons people mix these up when they first start comparing them.

-All three paths use LLMs, prompts, APIs, retrieval, and modern frameworks, which makes the overlap feel larger than it really is.
+All three paths use LLMs, prompts, APIs, retrieval, and modern frameworks, so the surface-level tool list can look similar.

-Learners often compare tool names instead of comparing the type of work each path leads to after the course.
+Learners often compare framework names too early instead of comparing prerequisites, project evidence, and the kind of work they want to do after learning.

 Definitions